 What to see in Great Missenden

 Roald Dahl Museum and Story Centre – established here in Roald Dahl's home village, the centre inspires young visitors (aged 6-12) with hands-on story-telling activities and the story of Dahl's own life and work.
 As well as the interactive Story Centre, there are two fun-filled, fact-packed galleries, plus a new gallery which includes Roald Dahl's original Writing Hut.
-There are more rooms for craft activities and story telling sessions – and Café Twit.
+There are more rooms for craft activities and story telling sessions – and the Café at the Roald Dahl Museum

 Into the countryside